 Each country within the EU has set its specific rate of VAT.
 By law, this rate only has to be higher than 15%, or 5% for specific goods and services which qualify for the reduced rate.

-As VAT does not always apply on some products, when showing the price on your product you should always state whether the price is inclusive or exclusive of VAT.
+As VAT does not always apply to some products, when showing the price on your product you should always state whether the price is inclusive or exclusive of VAT.

 The way in which VAT applies in the EU depends on what products or services you are selling, and to whom, with a clear distinction between selling B2B and B2C.

-If you are selling goods B2B, then the question of whether you should charge VAT depends on whether he customer has a EU VAT number.
+If you are selling goods B2B, then the question of whether you should charge VAT depends on whether the customer has an EU VAT number.
 If they do then it is not required for you to charge VAT, and if they don’t have a VAT number then you must apply your country’s VAT to the sale.

 If you’re shipping products to the EU from outside, you’ll also need a European Operator Identifier Number (EORI).
 This, along with your VRN, identifies shipments and lets you reclaim VAT paid at customs.